gbenroscience/layman/README.md

 let sideMenuBtn = document.getElementById('open_feeds_icon');// a button on your page

             sideMenuBtn.onclick = function (e) {
-                page.openSideMenu('feeds_menu', true);
+                page.openSideMenu('feeds_menu', true, function(){}, function(){});
             };
 ```

+1. The first argument is the id of the sidemenu.
-The second argument siginifies whether the sidemenu is closable by clicking on the translucent overlay or not.
+2. The second argument tells the library if you want the sidemenu to be dismissed when the user clicks outside its layout.
+3. The third argument is a function to run when the sidemenu opens.
+4. The fourth argument is a function to run when the sidemenu closes.